Wikipedia and fact-checking: YouTube fact-checking

 At the 2018 South by Southwest conference, YouTube CEO Susan Wojcicki made the announcement that YouTube was using Wikipedia to fact check videos which YouTube hosts.
 No one at YouTube had consulted anyone at Wikipedia about this development, and the news at the time was a surprise.
 The intent at the time was for YouTube to use Wikipedia as a counter to the spread of conspiracy theories.
 This is done by adding new information boxes under some YouTube videos, thereby, attracting conspiracy theorists.

 Facebook fact-checking

 Facebook uses Wikipedia in various ways.
 Following criticism of Facebook in the context of fake news around the 2016 United States presidential election, Facebook recognized that Wikipedia already had an established process for fact-checking.
 Facebook's subsequent strategy for countering fake news included using content from Wikipedia for fact-checking.
-In 2020, Facebook began to provide information from Wikipedia's info boxes into its own general reference knowledge panels to provide objective information.
+In 2020, Facebook began to include information from Wikipedia's info boxes in its own general reference knowledge panels to provide objective information.

+Professional fact-checkers

+Mike Caulfield and Sam Wineburg adapt an approach to fact checking as a type of media literacy, suggesting that information seekers emphasize lateral reading (or skimming multiple reliable sources instead of thoroughly examining one), including by using Wikipedia as a starting point for learning about a topic.

+Renée DiResta in her 2024 book advised victims of rumors, misinformation or disinformation to ensure that factual information was available online, including on Wikipedia, especially in an era when AI chatbots often rely on Wikipedia for information.